pratiktri/server_init_harden/README.md

 -   One of the following Linux flavours
     -   Debian 8.x
     -   Debian 9.x
-    -   Ubuntu 14.x
+    -   Debian 10.x
     -   Ubuntu 16.x
     -   Ubuntu 18.x
--   _wget_ should be installed (comes preinstalled on the above OSes anyways)
+-   _wget_ should be installed (comes preinstalled on the above OS)
 -   _root_ access to the server

 ### Examples